The Clorox Stock Dividend For Income, Growth, And Safety

 Here are a few key points I have been able to learn about the company’s business strategy.

 - Maximize economic profit

-- 11-13% free cash flow as a percentage of sales
+- Grow free cash flow in line with sales growth

 Clorox Priorities for Free Cash Flow